-This study examines aggregate household income rather than individual income, as the majority of the U.S. Census data that will be used to analyze consumption patterns is reported by household.
+This study examines aggregate household income rather than individual income, as the majority of the U.S. Census data used to analyze consumption patterns is reported by household.
 This requires the aggregation of some individual taxpayer information from the Bureau of Revenue Estimates' Statistics of Income (SOI) database and data from the U.S. Census into tax units, or tax families.
-3
+2

-It must be noted that there are situations where the economic unit determined using the SOI tax database may differ from the Census household concept, and where the consumption patterns could change based on how a household is defined.
-This study attempted to account for as many of these discrepancies as possible.
-Finally, because this study is an analysis of the tax incidence for residents of Maryland, nonresident and partial-year resident returns were removed from the SOI database before aggregating those numbers with the Census data.
+There are situations where the economic unit determined using the SOI tax database may differ from the Census household concept, and where the consumption patterns could change based on how a household is defined; this study attempts to account for as many of these discrepancies as possible.
+Finally, because this study is an analysis of the tax incidence for residents of Maryland, nonresident and part-year resident returns were removed from the SOI database before combining those numbers with the Census data.